NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Chronomancer's Secrets.md

 **Prerequisites** Time Mage Dedication
 * * *
 The secrets of time peel back, revealing deeper truths.
-You gain either the [[Spells/Stasis|Stasis]] domain spell or the [[Spells/Path of Least Resistance|Path of Least Resistance]] focus spell.
+You gain either the [[Stasis|Stasis]] domain spell or the [[Path of Least Resistance|Path of Least Resistance]] focus spell.
 Increase the number of Focus Points in your pool by 1.

 * * *